Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: DISCUSSION

 \subsection{Difference from the case without background magnetic fields}

-In the case without a magnetic field, Thomson scattering in $e^{\pm}$ plasma has been studied by \citet{1992PhFlB...4.2669S}.
+Thomson scattering in unmagnetized $e^{\pm}$ plasma has been studied by \citet{1992PhFlB...4.2669S}.
 Their research concluded that the collective effects completely cancel out.
-To understand this, one must consider the physical interpretation of density fluctuations.
-When combining the density fluctuations of electrons and positrons, focusing on a single electron reveals that the electron cloud moves away from the electron while the positron cloud approaches it\footnote{When considering acoustic waves, charged particle clouds oscillate irrespective of the charge sign.
+Consider the radiation emitted by an electron oscillated by an external electric field.
+Around this electron are clouds of electrons and positrons, which attempt to neutralize the radiation of this electron due to the effect of Debye shielding.
+The electron cloud emits radiation in the opposite phase to the electron, and the positron cloud attempts to do the same\footnote{When considering acoustic waves, charged particle clouds oscillate irrespective of the charge sign.
 However, acoustic waves are hardly excited within the linear density fluctuations in $e^{\pm}$ plasma.
 Therefore, this study will not address the inherent oscillations of acoustic waves.}.
-Collective Thomson scattering represents radiation caused by Liénard–Wiechert potential generated by density fluctuations.
-The electric field produced by Liénard–Wiechert potential is given by equation \eqref{eq:Riena-ru}.
-Without a magnetic field, the charge \( q \) and the acceleration of the radiating particle \( \bm{\dot{\beta}} \) both depend on the charge sign.
-However, \( \bm{E}_{\text{rad}} \) itself does not depend on the charge sign.
-As the electron and positron clouds move in opposite directions, their radiative currents cancel out.
-Thus, the radiation from the collective effect is entirely canceled\footnote{Even when incorporating the electric field produced by the longitudinal eigenmode into the motion equation of the scattered particles \eqref{eq:EOM_for_plasma}, the cancellation of the collective effect is guaranteed even when considering the nonlinear ponderomotive force arising from the coupling of the incident electric field and the eigenmode.
-This is because the ponderomotive force acts similarly on both electrons and positrons, leading to a cancellation within the pair plasma.
-As a result, it does not generate an electric field in the plasma; thus, it is believed not to contribute to the radiation.}.
+The crucial point is that the accelerations of the electron and positron, when oscillated by the external electric field, are in opposite phases.
+Due to the Lienard-Wiechert potential, where the electric field from radiation is proportional to the acceleration of the radiating particles \( \bm{\dot{\beta}} \), these opposing accelerations cause the radiation of the positron cloud to be in the same phase as the electron.
+As a result, the radiations from the electron and positron clouds cancel each other out.
+Thus, the effect of Debye shielding does not appear in the radiation from the electron undergoing acceleration motion in $e^{\pm}$ plasma.
+The same argument applies to the radiation from positrons \footnote{Even when incorporating the electric field produced by the longitudinal eigenmode into the motion equation of the scattered particles \eqref{eq:EOM_for_plasma}, the cancellation of the collective effect is guaranteed.
+This holds especially when considering the nonlinear ponderomotive force arising from coupling the incident electric field and the eigenmode.
+The ponderomotive force acts similarly on both electrons and positrons, leading to a cancellation within the pair plasma.
+As a result, it does not generate an electric field in the plasma and is believed not to contribute to the radiation.}.

 On the other hand, when a magnetic field is present, the collective effects in the scattering within $e^{\pm}$ plasma do not entirely cancel out.
 From equation \eqref{eq:spectral_density_function_electric}, it can be seen that the density fluctuations due to the motion of scattering particles in the direction of the incident electric field are entirely canceled by the collective effects, similar to the case without a background magnetic field.
 However, according to equation \eqref{eq:spectral_density_function_drift}, the density fluctuations due to drift motion direction retain some collective effects.
 This is because the acceleration of the radiating particle \( \bm{\dot{\beta}} \) has both a component dependent on the charge sign in the direction of the incident electric field and a component independent of the charge sign in the drift motion direction (see equations \eqref{eq:velocity_of_moving_particles}).
 Thus, the radiation originating from the drift does not cancel out.